Lithium (Fabric/NeoForge)

 Please use the issue tracker linked at the top of the page to report bugs, crashes, and other issues.
 The Curseforge comments section is not the place to report these kinds of problems and will likely result in you being asked to forward it along.

-The Ultimate Guide to Lithium (Fabric/NeoForge): Everything You Need to Know
+The Ultimate Guide to Lithium (Fabric/NeoForge)

-What It Does
+What Makes It Special?

 Installation Guide